 Change table tolerancing

-This tool tells you how specific performance aspects of your system (see list below) will be affected by tolerances.
-It has the advantage of not requiring an error function to be defined.
+This tool tells you how specific performance aspects of your system (see list below) will be affected by errors that you bound with tolerances.
+It has the advantage of not requiring an error function to be defined, and is great for comparing perturbed system performance for different optical systems.

 This method uses the Hopkins-Tiziani algorithm, which allows you to tolerance a system based on an MTF or RMS wavefront evaluation.
-Although defining an error function and using User-defined tolerancing can also achieve this, MTF/Wavefront tolerancing may be as much as 100 times faster.
+Although defining an error function and using User-defined tolerancing can also achieve this goal, MTF/Wavefront tolerancing may be as much as 100 times faster.

 - Direct or inverse sensitivity